-It has been over 120 days since Russia's invasion of Ukraine.
-An act of aggression that violates the United Nations Charter and is a crime under international law.
-Over 120 days of attacks on civilian areas and strikes against hospitals, schools, and theatres.
+It has been over two year since Russia's invasion of Ukraine, an act of aggression that violates the United Nations Charter and a crime under international law.

 Russia’s military occupation and the resulting crisis has led to the gravest human rights and refugee crisis in Europe since World War Two.

 As anticipated, the invasion has had horrific consequences for human lives and human rights.
 No matter who we are, all of us can feel the plight of Ukrainian families fearing for their lives.
-As headlines dissipate, solidarity with Ukrainian families and the victims of this war is part of our shared humanity.
+Solidarity with Ukrainian families and the victims of this war is part of our shared humanity.